 Students who are 21 years of age or older, by the first day of classes of the term in which admission is sought and do not have a high school diploma, may still be eligible for admission as a Non-Matriculated Adult (NMA).
 Admission to the Bachelor of Kinesiology program requires an overall average of 60 percent on the following Alberta Education high school courses or equivalents:

 - One other 30-level subject from Group A or C (Biology 30 recommended)

-Regardless of admission requirements, you must still have the high school prerequisites to the courses you require or wish to take in your program.
+Regardless of admission requirements, applicants must present the high school prerequisites to the courses required of the program and for courses they wish to complete as options in the program.

 The curriculum requirements are outlined in the recommended sequence.
-If you register in courses out of sequence, you will need to carefully ensure that you have the required prerequisites and co-requisites.
+If students register in courses out of sequence, they will need to carefully ensure that they present the required prerequisites and co-requisites.

 Consult with an Academic Advisor if you plan to transfer after First Year of this program.